Language

 Working on your behalf

-• Unfortunately, Memorial Healthcare System wants an excessive rate increase that would lead to higher health care costs for Florida Blue members, especially during this time of economic strain.
+• Memorial Healthcare System wants an excessive rate increase that would lead to higher health care costs for Florida Blue members, especially during this time of economic strain.

 • It would be unfair to members to agree to their current demands which would raise how much you pay for services at Memorial, drive up your health insurance each month, and make health care even less affordable.